 While the Zodiac has never been caught, the murder that happened here would have with it an interesting twist that still haunts the San Francisco Police Department to this day.
 Just blocks away from where Stine’s cab stopped, Off.
 Donald Foukes and Off.
-Eric Zelms of the Richmond station were on patrol.
-After receiving the call, they proceeded up Jackson Street where they across a white male walking eastbound.
+Eric Zelms of the Richmond station was on patrol.
+After receiving the call, they proceeded up Jackson Street were they across a white male walking eastbound.
 Unfortunately, dispatch had mistakenly announced that the suspect being sought was African American.
 It would only be later that both officers realized that the man who they had passed was the killer.

 ON OCTOBER 23rd, the case took another turn when Paul’s older brother, Joe Charles Stine of Modesto, issued a challenge to Zodiac in the San Francisco Chronicle.
 The 34-year old service station employee hoped to draw the killer out of hiding by offering himself as the next victim and thus published his daily routine.
 Zodiac never took the bait.